EndPointCorp/end-point-blog/2014/04/08/filling-gaps-in-cumulative-sum-in.html.md

  2014-02-05
 ```

 The generate_series() function arguments are (begin, end, interval).
 The function returns all timestamps from beginning to end with given interval.
-The return value is timestamp, so I had to cast it to date with '::date', which is a nice PostgreSQL shortcut for the standard syntax, CAST(generate_series(...)
+The return value is timestamp, so I had to cast it to date with ‘::date’, which is a nice PostgreSQL shortcut for the standard syntax, CAST(generate_series(...)
 AS DATE).

 I also want to use the first query to use the cumulative sum I calculated before.
 It can be simply achieved using the great WITH command which creates something like a temporary table, which can be queried: